Antiz96/arch-update/README.md

 ### OPTIONS

-If no option is passed, perform the main update function: Check for updates and print the list of packages available for update, then ask for the user's confirmation to proceed with the installation (`pacman -Syu`).
+If no option is passed, perform the main update function: Print the list of packages available for update, then ask for the user's confirmation to proceed with the installation (`pacman -Syu`).
-It also supports AUR package updates if [yay](https://aur.archlinux.org/packages/yay) or [paru](https://aur.archlinux.org/packages/paru) is installed.
+It also supports AUR packages updates if [yay](https://aur.archlinux.org/packages/yay) or [paru](https://aur.archlinux.org/packages/paru) is installed.
-Before performing the updates, it offers to print the latest Arch Linux news to the user.
+Before performing the update, it offers to print the latest Arch Linux news to the user.
 It also checks for orphan packages and pacnew/pacsave files and, if there are, offers to process them."

 The update function is launched when you click on the (.desktop) icon.